Vulnerability in Relationships

-Most couple clashes have complex causes involving a variety of underlying factors.
-Seeking relief by blaming a partner for the most salient cause leading to the explosion limits healthy resolutions.
-Singular blame ignores our sensitivities, our contributing behaviors, and at least partial ownership to the health of the relationship.
-When our answer to restore relationship happiness is to “fix the partner,” We condemn the relationship to the repeating drama of finger pointing hysteria; each clash becoming a contest to prove the other more at fault.
+Most couple clashes have complex causes, involving a variety of factors.
+But we simplify and blame the partner, seeking relief by pointing to the most salient cause that preceded the dispute.
+Assigning a single cause ignores the contribution of our sensitivities, our contributing behaviors, and responsibility for the health of the relationship.
+When our path to restore happiness to the relationship is to “fix the partner,” We condemn the relationship to the continued drama of finger pointing hysteria; each clash a contest to prove that the other is more at fault.
 This never works.

 Intimacy: An emotional and physical closeness with another person built around openness and trust.
 Intimacy provides the psychological need for acceptance, attachment and affection, allowing safe expression of emotion.

 Blaming isn’t a conscious choice.
-We don’t affix blame because of a meticulous investigation of causes.
+We typically affix blame without a meticulous investigation.
 We blame because we are upset and “you” must be the cause.
-It’s automatic, I hurt—you’re the fault—change now.
+It’s automatic, I hurt—you’re the reason.
+Change now.
 Please!
-This automatic default to blame the partner begins subtle manipulations—the self-righteous charge to fix our partner and resolve the relationship problems.
+This automatic response to discomfort invites subtle manipulations—the self-righteous charge to fix our partner in our honorable resolve to save the relationship.

-Blame, manipulation, hoping a partner will change seldom solves relationship woes.
-Instead, the misdirection incites more distress.
+Blame, manipulation, and hoping a partner will change seldom solves the relationship woes.
+Instead, the misdirection of attention incites more distress.
 The sharp criticism (and underlying assumption of fault) grates on already sore feelings, increasing insecurity, demanding defensiveness, and destroying closeness.
-Interactions suffer; a negative sentiment clouds the issues, behaviors and words never feel good enough, slight annoyances become unsolvable issues, the dirty dishes a symbol of deep selfishness, tiredness a sign of indifference.
+Under the context of a flawed partner, future interactions suffer; a negative sentiment clouds the issues, with behaviors and words given a negative interpretation.
+The slight annoyances become unsolvable issues, the dirty dishes a symbol of deep selfishness, tiredness a sign of indifference.

 "The sharp criticism (and underlying assumption of fault) grates on already sore feelings, increasing insecurity, demanding defensiveness, and destroying closeness."